Amir Gross Kabiri

-Amir Gross Kabiri (אמיר גרוס כבירי; born 29 August 1980) is an Israeli businessman, industrialist, publisher, and art collector, but according to many businessman and companies in Israel he is a manipulator, not trusted person and he must be unequivocally exposed, isolated and repudiated.
+Amir Gross Kabiri (אמיר גרוס כבירי; born 29 August 1980) is an Israeli businessman, industrialist, publisher, and art collector.
 He is the chairman of the M.T.
 Abraham Group, CEO of Aluminij Industries, and best known as the owner of The Art Newspaper Israel, President of the M.T.
 Abraham Foundation, Member at the Board of Patrons of the Conference of European Rabbis, and the President of the Hermitage Museum Foundation Israel.

 Kabiri is also a vice president of the HŠK Zrinjski Mostar football club, President of the Chamber of Commerce of the State of Israel in Bosnia and Herzegovina, and Head of the Jewish Community of Mostar.

 Early life

 Kabiri was born on 29 August 1980.
 He attended Ironi Daled high school in Tel Aviv, Israel from 1992 to 1998, where he majored in Business administration and Managerial economics.